va3c/viewer/va3c-viewer-html5/readme.md

 * R6 ~ 2014-08-21 ~ zoom extents
 	* Not taking into account the global scale of an appended object at insert time, yet doing so when called manually
-	* Not handliing THREE.TypedGeometry - as found in impoted .stl files
+	* Not handliing THREE.TypedGeometry - as found in imported .stl files

 * R2: Difficult to know which controller you are using currently